leta199/Simulation-Inverse-Transform/README.md

 ## METHODS AND TECHNIQUES
 **Monte Carlo Method**
 `sim_circle()` - We begin by defining a funcion that we will call to approximate the area of our circle with this method.
+This function:
-- Define our set seed to allow for reproducibility.
+- Defines our set seed to allow for reproducibility.
-- Set up 10,000 runs of the simulation.
+- Sets up 10,000 runs of the simulation.
-- Randomly generate value of "r" from a uniform distribution from 1 to 4 and save to a list.
+- Randomly generate 10,000 values of "r" from a uniform distribution from 1 to 4 and store the value to the vector `r`.
-- Find the mean of the area from the generated.
+- Find the  area from the generated vector `r` using the fomrula π*r^2 and get the mean of all 10,000 values.
+- The expected value of the area of such a circle ≈ 21.84337.

   **Inverse CDF Method**

-  `sim_circle_2()` - For this method was also also set our seed, number of trials.
+  `sim_circle_2()` - For this method was also also set our seed, number of           trials (10,000).
+This funtions alos includes:
-  - Create a list of values "u" from a unifrom [0,1] distribution.
+  - Create a list of values "u" from a unifrom [0,1] distribution and assign to the vector `u`
-  - Calculate radii "r" using samples from the uniform distribution.
+  - Calculate radii "r" using samples from the uniform distribution and assign to the vector `r`
-  - Store list of areas calculated from the radii "r" in the object "areas".
+  - Find the  area from the generated vector `r` using the fomrula π*r^2 and get the mean of all 10,000 values.
+  - The expected value of the area of such a circle ≈ 21.84337.

+ This result proves that the inverse transform and monte carlo methods are identical in result for invertible functions with the same seed and number of simulation runs.

  ## VISUALISING SIMULATION
 We can compare the histogram and line graph of our generated areas and compare them to the actual probability density function of areas.

+We modify our above inverse cdf funtion in order to output a list of areas.
+This new function called `sim_circle_plot()` will have values of areas assigned to the vectors  `areas`.

+Histogram
+- We graph the denisty of the ears generated with the limits of the x-axis being π*1^2 = π and π*4^2 ≈ 50.264.

+Line graph
+- Graphs the theoretical probability denity function of the areas.
+-
 <img width="1058" height="838" alt="Image" src="https://github.com/user-attachments/assets/9dbe6cb9-3ddf-48e4-a0b1-102d9ea89575" />

  **Histogram** - shows us the density i.e proportion of total each bucket of ares appears with the bucket of area 5-10 beaing the most prevalent.